chestnutchest/sql-project-sports-and-demeco/README.md

-# Sporting Prowess: More Than Just A Game
+# Sporting Prowess: Beyond Just the Scoreboards
 ### A SQL (PostgreSQL) Data Analytic Project

 A SQL data analytic project exploring the relationships between sporting strength and various economic and demographic metrics of countries and territories from across the world.